 ASB recognises the positive benefits of Comprehensive Credit Reporting and will be participating from 1 September 2012.

 Under the new rules ASB may provide credit reporting agencies with additional credit account information such as:

 The Credit Reporting Privacy Code is essentially New Zealand's law around Credit Reporting.
 Technically it's a code of practice issued under the Privacy Act 1993.
 It applies to all credit reporting agencies and is legally enforceable in the same way as the Privacy Act.

 These changes have been introduced by the Privacy Commissioner to help New Zealand credit providers make more informed decisions.
 They will also bring New Zealand into line with many other countries that already have Comprehensive Credit Reporting.
 Research from overseas suggests that this type of credit reporting can help develop more competition among credit providers and give more people access to reputable credit providers.

-If you’re simply having trouble remembering when payments are due, you could think about setting up Automatic Payments or Direct Debits.
-When it comes to your ASB credit facilities, we also have other tools to help you manage money including Text Alerts and Track My Spending.
+If you're simply having trouble remembering when payments are due, you could think about setting up Automatic Payments or Direct Debits.
+When it comes to your ASB credit facilities, we also have other tools to help you manage money including alerts and Track My Spending.
 For more information, ask at any ASB branch or call 0800 803 804.

 You can find more information on the Privacy Commissioner's website or at one of the three registered credit reporting agencies below: